Rapidly Shifting Your Course from In-Person to Remote

 Ownership of online course materials

-The University of Virginia’s Copyright Ownership Policy affirms that faculty members and faculty-like employees own the copyright in their academic works, including instructional content.
+The University of Virginia’s Copyright Ownership Policy affirms that academic and research faculty members own the copyright in their academic works, including instructional content.
 Some units and departments have different policies around ownership of course video at the unit level, but you would likely already be aware of that if it is applicable.
 Some units may also have some shared expectations of shared -access- to course video for continuity of educational experiences, without those expectations affecting the ownership of the materials.

 University policies also affirm that students own the copyright in their own coursework.
 Instructors can require them to submit it in particular formats, but the students continue to own their works unless a separate agreement is signed by the student.